 5.9.2.2.1.
-Structures shall not be located less than 15 feet from any boundary lines of an individual lot.
+Structures shall not be located less than 15 feet from any property lines of an individual lot.

-5.9.2.2.2.
-On lots which abut a public way either within the park or adjacent to the park, structures shall meet the front setback requirements in the dimensional requirements table in Section 4.3 of this Ordinance.
+5.9.2.2.2.2.
+On lots which abut a public way either within the park or adjacent to the park, structures shall meet the front setback requirements in the dimensional requirements of Table 3.2 of this Ordinance.